-Exosomes and epithelial-mesenchymal transition: A large number of studies have indicated that epithelial-mesenchymal transition (EMT) is closely related to cancer metastasis[19-27].
-Recent studies found that Exosomes may be involved in the course of tumor metastasis by EMT.
-Min et al[9] found that exosomes derived from irradiated T cells showed the potential role of promoting metastasis of TE13 cell in vitro, possibly by promoting the EMT through regulating β-catenin and the NF-κB/snail pathway.
-A newly study demonstrated that the over-expressed exosomal circPRMT5 in urothelial carcinoma of the bladder (UCB) tissues could also promote the EMT process of UCB cells in vivo and vitro through miR-30c sponge[28].
-However, exosomal circRNA has not been reported in the pathogenesis of esophageal cancer.
-Thus, further studies on the relationship of exo-circRNA and EMT in tumors would be needed.
+Exosomes and epithelial-mesenchymal transition: A large number of studies have indicated that epithelial-mesenchymal transition (EMT) is closely related to cancer metastasis[22-26].
+Recent studies found that exosomes may be involved in the course of tumor metastasis by EMT.
+Min et al[12] found that exosomes derived from irradiated T cells showed the potential role of promoting metastasis of TE13 cells in vitro, possibly by promoting EMT through regulating β-catenin and the NF-κB/snail pathway.
+A recent study demonstrated that overexpression of exosomal circPRMT5 in urothelial carcinoma of the bladder tissues could also promote the EMT process in vivo and in vitro through the miR-30c sponge[27].
+However, exosomal circRNA has not been reported in the pathogenesis of EC.
+Thus, further studies on the relationship of exo-circRNA and EMT in tumors is needed.

-MicroRNA-21: There was a study showed that microRNA-21 (miR-21) was full of esophageal cancer cells and the exosomes secreted by them, and the expression of miR-21 is higher in exosomes than in their donor cells[29,30].
-Exosome-shuttling miR-21 overexpression from parental cells could target PDCD4 (programmed cell death 4) and activating its downstream JNK (c-Jun N-terminal kinase) signaling pathway and distinctly promote the migration and invasion of recipient cells.
+MiR-21: A study has shown a high expression of miR-21 in EC cells and the exosomes secreted by them, and the expression of miR-21 is higher in exosomes than in their donor cells[28,29].
+Exosome-shuttling miR-21 overexpression from parental cells could target programmed cell death 4 protein thus activating its downstream c-Jun N-terminal kinase signaling pathway and distinctly promote the migration and invasion of recipient cells.

-Stathmin-1: Stathmin-1 is a microtubule-destabilizing cytosolic phosphoprotein that plays an important role in tumour cell proliferation and migration and may be regulated by miR-34a[31,32], miR-223[33], miR-193b[34] and shows an association with cancer metastases and poor prognosis, such as osteosarcoma[32,35], prostate cancer[36,37], head and neck squamous cell carcinoma[38], hepatocellular carcinoma[33], colorectal cancer[34,39], gallbladder carcinoma[40] and non-small-cell lung cancer[41].
-In esophageal squamous cell carcinoma (ESCC), STMN1 is also vital for ESCC invasiveness and predicts a poor prognosis[42], knockdown STMN1 expression enhanced the sensitivity of ESCC cell line to docetaxel and radiation[43].
-A newly research showed that stathmin-1 could be delivered by exosomes and then promoted the division, growth, migration, and invasion of esophageal squamous cell[44].
+Stathmin-1: Stathmin-1 is a microtubule-destabilizing cytosolic phosphoprotein that plays an important role in tumor cell proliferation and migration and may be regulated by miR-34a[30,31], miR-223[32] and miR-193b[33].
+It is associated with cancer metastasis and poor prognosis in osteosarcoma[31,34], prostate cancer[35,36], head and neck squamous cell carcinoma[37], hepatocellular carcinoma[32], colorectal cancer[33,38], gallbladder carcinoma[39] and non-small-cell lung cancer[40].
+In esophageal squamous cell carcinoma (ESCC), stathmin-1 is also vital for ESCC invasiveness and predicts a poor prognosis[41].
+Knockdown stathmin-1 expression enhanced the sensitivity of ESCC cell line to docetaxel and radiation[42].
+Stathmin-1 can be delivered by exosomes and then promote the division, growth, migration, and invasion of esophageal squamous cells[43].

-Others: In addition, studies demonstrated that the down-expression of ECRG4 gene in serum exosomes of oral squamous cell carcinoma patients was closely related to tumor growth in vitro and vivo[45], MiR-221-3p of exosomes from cervical squamous cell carcinoma transferred into human lymphatic endothelial cells to accelerate lymphangiogenesis and lymphatic metastasis via downregulating vasohibin-1[46], but their relationship with esophageal cancer need further research.
+Others: In addition, studies demonstrated that the downregulation of the ECRG4 gene in serum exosomes of oral squamous cell carcinoma patients was closely related to tumor growth in vitro and in vivo[44].
+MiR-221-3p from cervical squamous cell carcinoma exosomes transferred into human lymphatic endothelial cells to accelerate lymphangiogenesis and lymphatic metastasis via downregulating vasohibin-1[45], but their relationship in EC requires further research.

 EXOSOMES AS BIOMARKERS FOR EARLY DIAGNOSIS AND PROGNOSTIC PREDICTION OF ESOPHAGEAL CANCER

-Studies have confirmed that the number or contents (including RNA and proteins) of exosomes in the circulating blood are of use as a biomarker of cancers, such as lung cancer[47], prostate cancer[48], colorectal cancer[49], as well as esophageal cancer.
+Studies have confirmed that the number or contents (including RNA and proteins) of exosomes in the circulating blood are of use as a biomarker for cancers, such as lung cancer[46], prostate cancer[47], colorectal cancer[48], as well as EC[18,28,43,49].

-Exosomes’ quantification
+Exosome quantification